cscart/docs/install/useful_info/find_out_the_version.rst

 2. Open the **config.php** file.

-3. Search the file to find the line containing your CS-Cart version.
+3. Search the file for the line that includes your CS-Cart version.

 For example: